Copyright © 1999–2017 FastMail Pty Ltd

 Our default DNS will point http://mail.example.com to a login screen where you can login to your email account.

-Create accounts in your own domain, so rather than firstname.lastname@example.org, you can create an account directly in your domain as email@example.com.
+Create users in your own domain, so rather than firstname.lastname@example.org, you can create an account directly in your domain as email@example.com.

 You can publish any directory in your file storage area as a website, or have it display any uploaded photos as a photo gallery, or set up redirects to other sites.
 We don't do any dynamic sites that require server side scripting (e.g. PHP, ASP.Net, etc.) or databases.